-- are there groups of images that are handled particularly well or particularly badly, and can these be characterised?
+- which classes are current methods doing better or worse on? - are there groups of images that are handled particularly well or particularly badly, and can these be characterised?

-We continue this examination in Sec.
+We continue this examination in Sect.
 6, where we analyse in detail the types of errors occurring for each class over time.

-4.1 Comparing across classes
+4.1 Comparing Across Classes

-The standard VOC 2012 classification and detection results given earlier and reproduced in the top plots of Fig. 7 and Fig. 8 show the best average precision achieved in descending order across classes.
+The standard VOC 2012 classification and detection results given earlier and reproduced in the top plots of Figs. 7 and 8 show the best average precision achieved in descending order across classes.
 However, this does not necessarily mean that we are doing better on classes earlier in the ordering than those later in the ordering.
 Looking at the 'chance' results we see that a random ranking does better on some classes than others.
 For the person class, for example, it is easier to get a higher AP score simply because a much higher proportion of images contain people, than is the case for other classes.
 To overcome this bias, we need to consider a different comparison metric.

-4.1.1 Comparing classification across classes
+4.1.1 Comparing Classification Across Classes

 To correct for the varying proportion of positive instances in different classes, we define a normalised precision measure that takes this into account.
 This normalised measure will allow us to compare classification accuracy across classes meaningfully.
-It is inspired by the normalised AP measure introduced by Hoiem et al (2012) for detection.
+It is inspired by the normalised AP measure introduced by Hoiem et al. (2012) for detection.